 Indeed is a website that says it has the best possible view of the night sky, but never once does it admit that has an average view (at best) of long-dead starlight that’s finally reaching your eyes.

 The anatomy of false hope

 Below, you’ll see your average, common, run-of-the-mill Indeed.com job listing — though I’ve annotated what the listing actually says without ever saying it.

-#1: Translation: the listing is new to Indeed.com, not to the world.
+#1: Translation: this listing is new to Indeed.com, not to the world.

 #2: “Easily apply” means that you can apply to the job using your actual resume.
 And yes, this is exactly the sort of solution I’ve spent paragraphs arguing for.
 But like just about everything else on Indeed, this is also too good to be true.
 It’s very likely that whenever the “Easy Apply” function is available, the job listing doesn’t exist.
 Your resume isn’t going anywhere; Indeed is simply giving you the illusion that it is.
 In reality, you’re not shooting your resume straight into a hiring manager’s inbox — you’re actually just firing it right into some target-practice ballistics wall, never to be found.